orbs-network/ton-vote-cache/README.md

 ```

 ### /dao/:daoAddress
-Returns a single dao as an object.
-The returned object is the same format as returned by /daos endpoint
+Returns a single dao at address daoAddress as an object.
+The returned object is the same format as returned by /daos endpoint.

 example: https://ton-vote-cache-server.herokuapp.com/dao/EQBXOjSadD0rTzWTESeHroy33SlcbqBkYSCmA02dEgMIcv0G